pgmorales76/reading_notes/README.md

 >
 > ["What About Bob?"](https://www.youtube.com/watch?v=Yl6s6DGapug)

-### - Break the problem down into smaller iterations, so the scale of the problem isn’t too daunting.
 ### ⁃	Failure and criticism are not to be avoided like the plague (the pandemic?), but embraced as learning and GROWTH opportunities.
 ### ⁃	Surround yourself with people whose skills are superior to yours which will be viewed as inspirational and objectives to be achieved.